aiotgroup/WiFi-BullyDetect/README.md

    ```bash
    python script/basic_train.py
    ```
+## Contacts Us ✉️
+For any queries, you are welcome to open an issue.

 ## License 📜
 BullyDetect is licensed under the MIT License.
 See the LICENSE file for more details.